informatics-lab/url-shortener/README.md

 ## Runtime environment variables

-To configure your server you must set some environment variables before starting the node application.
+To configure your server you can set some environment variables before starting the node application.
 If you're using docker simply pass the variables in the run command with `-e VAR=value`, otherwise set them with `export VAR=value` within your bash environment.

 | Variable | Description | Default |
 | -------- | ----------- | ------- |